Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 #### Possible responses

- - This message has no responses.
+This message has no responses.

-### 19. GameEvent
+### 1.21.
+GameEvent

-Description of the message goes here.

-#### Arguments

- - Argument1: description of the argument
- - Argument2: description of the argument
- - Argument3: description of the argument

-#### Possible responses

- - ResponseMessageName: condition in which this response is sent

-### 20. EndGame

 Description of the message goes here.